Sytheth/DroneTrackerStudio/README.md

 	-org.apache.commons.lang3.StringUtils;
 	-javaxt

-	-These have been included as a separate file in the submission.
+	-These have been included as a EclipseRequiredLibraries.zip file in the main directory of the submission.

 3) The program is run simply with the run button.